Dev-Rutwik/Interview-AI/README.md

 📚 Modular & Extensible — Easy to add new nodes or logic for other interview formats.

+🎯 Video Sample is Added for Visual Idea

 🛠️ Tech Stack
 Python 3.10+